nf-core/taxprofiler/docs/output.md

 </details>

 By default nf-core/taxprofiler will only provide the `<sample_id>.fastp.fastq.gz` file if fastp is selected.
-The file `<sample_id>.merged.fastq.gz` will be available in the output folder if you provide the argument `--shortread_qc_includeunmerged`.
+The file `<sample_id>.merged.fastq.gz` will be available in the output folder if you provide the argument ` --shortread_qc_mergepairs` (optionally retaining un-merged pairs when in combination with `--shortread_qc_includeunmerged`).
 You can change the default value for low complexity filtering by using the argument `--shortread_complexityfilter_fastp_threshold`.

 ### AdapterRemoval